kluctl/kluctl/README.md

 ## Installation

-kluctl can be installed in 3 different ways.
+kluctl can currently only be installed this way:
 1. Download a standalone binary from the latest release and make it available in your PATH, either by copying it into `/usr/local/bin` or by modifying the PATH variable

-2. Use pip to install kluctl: `pip install kluctl`
-3. Use kluctl inside docker, which is useful in CI/CD for example.
-The image is currently hosted on Docker Hub: https://hub.docker.com/repository/docker/codablock/kluctl
+Future releases will include packaged releases for homebrew and other established package managers (contributions are welcome).

 ## Documentation